-The Different Kinds of Prostate Laser Surgeries Include:
+The Different Kinds of Enlarged Prostate Surgery Include:

 Photoselective Vaporization of the Prostate(PVP): The excess prostate tissue melts away, and the urinary channel broadens with the help of a laser.